carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 Please help us support you by supporting your peers at the CarpentryCon.
 Here is how you can do it:

-- Our Muslim participants can share relevant information with each other and organize their 'fast breaking' ceremony.
+- Our Muslim participants can share relevant information with each other and organize their 'Iftar'.
 Feel free to use Slack and/or [etherpad for social activities](http://pad.software-carpentry.org/social_events).
 - Our non-muslim participants can extend their support by learning about Ramadan through these articles:
   - [What is Ramadan?](https://www.livescience.com/61815-what-is-ramadan.html )
   - [Ramadan 2018: All you need to know.](https://gulfnews.com/guides/life/ramadan/features/ramadan-2018-all-you-need-to-know-1.1528649)